 The trio set off on an adventure to defeat the Demon King Urizen before he can wipe out the entire mortal realm.

 While veteran players will appreciate the return of Dante and Nero’s sophisticated fighting styles, newcomer V offers an exciting alternative approach to combat.

 Developer: Rockstar Games

 Platforms: Steam, EGS

-The Grand Theft Auto series is one giant power fantasy fueled by fast cars, guns, and money.
-Each installment sees you playing as a different work-for-hire criminal who’s more than willing to roll up their sleeves and get dirty for various mob bosses, street gangs, and sometimes just for the sake of anarchy.
+The Grand Theft Auto series has you playing as a different work-for-hire criminals willing to roll up their sleeves and get dirty for various mob bosses, street gangs, and sometimes just for the sake of anarchy.

 Shadow of the Tomb Raider